Amr-Abdellatif/End-to-End-Mlops/README.md

-In this project im building a MLops project based on MLFlow tool
+# In this project im building a MLops project based on MLFlow tool along side ci/cd with aws deployment

 ## Requirements to figure this out